SMKIDRaadet/dtu-course-analyzer/PrivacyPolicy.md

 * Reading the course number from the current URL.
 * Injecting a statistics table into the webpage based on that course number.

-All data analysis is performed locally on your device using a static dataset bundled with the extension or fetched directly from our public GitHub repository.
+All data analysis is performed locally on your device using a static dataset bundled within the extension.

 ## 3. Third-Party Services
 This extension does not use any third-party analytics, tracking tools, or advertising networks.